liweinan/liweinan.github.io/_posts/2017-03-15-core-classes-to-implement-resteasy-container.md

 ---
-title: RESTEasy Core Classes To Implement A Container
+title: RESTEasy Core Classes To Implement A Container - DRAFT
 abstract: RESTEasy has some embedded containers, such as the Netty container, the Sun JDK HTTP Server container, and the undertow container.
 To implement these containers, we need to understand some clssses that forms the core part of RESTEasy.
 In this article, I'll make an introduction to these classes.
 ---